 In writing-intensive courses, teaching writing and teaching the course’s subject matter are not separate endeavors.
 WR instructors use writing activities and assignments to teach their subjects more effectively.
 The disciplinary practices that promote strong learning and scholarship are embedded in the expectations for good undergraduate writing for that discipline.
 Naming those expectations for good writing, coordinating those expectations with the course’s other learning goals, and planning for improvement over time are key strategies in this effort.

-With the transition to remote teaching and learning, Yale instructors have an opportunity to re-examine and expand their pedagogical approaches in their writing courses.
+Remote teaching and learning provides Yale instructors with the opportunity to re-examine and expand their pedagogical approaches in their writing courses.

-To plan for the academic year, a Writing Course Task Force was formed from the Yale Faculty of Arts and Sciences (FAS) to provide guidance for Yale writing instructors.
+To plan for the 2020-21 academic year, a Writing Course Task Force was formed from the Yale Faculty of Arts and Sciences (FAS) to provide guidance for teaching Yale writing courses online.
+The guidance remains relevant for all periods of remote instruction.
 Below we highlight a sample of pedagogical strategies developed by the Poorvu Center and the FAS Task Force to inspire creative solutions for teaching writing remotely.
 You may also view the full list of recommendations from the Writing Course Task Force.
 Below are guiding principles that remain important whether in person or remote for writing instruction.

 Develop writing goals for your course